jacob1st/Pygame_Shape_Game/README.md

 # Pygame_Shape_Game
 ![screen-gif](./readme/shapegame.gif)

-(The quality of the gif isn't thje greatest)
+(The quality of the gif isn't the greatest)

 A game written with pygame where you jump around avoiding enemies